|

 authorizes the creation of such additional entities or supervisory

+bodies.
 The figure of the protector has

 been widely used in Common Law jurisdictions when settling